 White wine is fermented without skin contact.
 This means the skins are removed immediately after pressing.
 The color can be straw-yellow, yellow-green, or yellow-gold, the variety produced by the alcoholic fermentation of the non-colored pulp of grapes.

-The wort, mentioned above, is placed in a tank to undergo fermentation.
-The majority of aromatic components (acetates of alcohol and ethyl esters of fatty acids) are synthesized by the yeast during fermentation of light juice below 18 °C.
+Winemakers place the wort, mentioned above, in a tank to undergo fermentation.
+Yeast synthesizes most of the aromatic components (acetates of alcohol and ethyl esters of fatty acids) during the fermentation of light juice below 18°C.

 Fermentation starts spontaneously under the action of the natural yeasts from the grapes.
 The winemaker can choose to use a commercially available active dry yeast.
 It can help to express the characteristics of a variety or a method of manufacture.
 For a dry white, wine fermentation continues until the sugar runs out.
-The wine is then usually decanted to eliminate the lees.
-When fermentation is done in barrels the temperature often exceeds 20 °C or even 25 °C.
+Winemakers then usually decant the wine to eliminate the lees.
+When they carry out fermentation in barrels, the temperature often exceeds 20°C or even reaches 25°C.

 After the end of fermentation, the wine may also have malolactic fermentation or FML.
 This second fermentation carried out by bacteria deacidifies the wine: it transforms the malic acid into lactic acid.
-This operation, which reduces the biting acidity of the wine, is not always desirable nor practiced.
-In southern areas for example, the acidity is carefully preserved to give the wine its liveliness for a refreshing aroma.
-During the fermentation of the grapes, varietal aromas are reduced in flavor of an increase in roundness and volume in the mouth of the wine during ageing in oak barrels.
+Winemakers do not always consider this operation desirable, and they do not always practice it.
+For example, in southern regions, winemakers carefully preserve acidity to maintain the wine’s liveliness and refreshing aroma.
+During grape fermentation, the wine develops greater roundness and volume during aging in oak barrels, while varietal aromas gradually reduce in intensity.

 For a sweet wine, fermentation is stopped before its end to keep some of the sugar: this is the Mutage (fortification).
 An addition of wine alcohol stops the fermentation.
 For sweeter dessert wines, fermentation stops spontaneously by excess sugar and alcohol: Alcohol is waste from the yeast and it is poisonous in large doses.
 In the case of sweet wines, FML is not done for sweet wines as the lactic bacteria preferentially degrades sugar which would give a lactic bite (sweet and sour wine).
 In addition, the balance of acidity and sugar in the wine supports vivacity.